 - newborn babies

 - people with weakened immune systems (including cancer patients, diabetics, people taking immunosuppressive treatments, people with liver or kidney disease

 Listeriosis is particularly dangerous for pregnant women.
 It can cause miscarriage, premature labour or stillbirth, and can cause infection in their baby.

 Listeria and food safety

 Food safety procedures aim to prevent listeria getting into foods we eat.
-However some foods are more likely to be contaminated and so people who are at risk of severe disease should not eat them.
+Some foods are more likely to be contaminated so people who are at risk of severe disease should not eat them.

 Foods that are unsafe for people at risk of severe infection include:

 - uncooked, smoked or ready-to-eat fish or seafood, including oysters, prawns, smoked ready-to-eat fish, sashimi or sushi